Job: Professor in English

 T: +44 (0)116 255 1551 ext 6685

-Deborah Cartmell is Associate Dean, Research & Innovation, Arts, Design and Humanities.
+Deborah Cartmell is Associate Pro Vice-Chancellor, Research.
 She is currently completing The Blackwell Companion to the Biopic and is writing a monograph, Adaptations at War.
 She is founder and co-editor of two international journals, Adaptation (Oxford University Press) and Shakespeare (Routledge), series editor of the Bloomsbury Adaptation Histories, founder and former chair of the Association of Adaptation Studies and founding trustee of the British Shakespeare Association.
 She received the Jim Welsh Award for Excellence in Adaptation Studies in 2016.

 Professor Cartmell has supervised a number of PhD students who are now in successful professional and academic careers in the UK, US, Australia and Indonesia and welcomes PhD applications in Shakespeare and Adaptation Studies.